 - FreeMoodle.org – A Moodle installation that is free for you and your learners to use.
 Funded through charitable donations.

 - Wikipedia.org – Moodle page.

 [EDIT] Thanks to Dr Saurabh Bhatia for pointing out that there’s self-installing versions of Moodle on Moodle.org for both Windows and Macs.
-However, I don’t recommend these for two main reasons: (a) They aren’t fully functioning localhost servers and so some web services won’t work on them thereby limiting what you can try out on Moodle, and (b) they install Moodle as the only application and at the WWW root so that you can’t install any other web apps on it, for example if you want to try out an open source alternative to Facebook, StatusNet.
+However, I don’t recommend these for two main reasons: (a) They aren’t fully functioning localhost servers and so some web services won’t work on them thereby limiting what you can try out on Moodle, and (b) they install Moodle as the only application and at the WWW root so that you can’t install any other web apps on it, for example if you want to try out other open source software such as WordPress, Joomla, Drupal, Mahara, or safer, more private alternatives to Facebook, like Elgg or StatusNet.

 You may find that when you try to install Moodle 2.5, it stops at a blank screen or displays an error message about a memory limit or code execution timeout.
 Don’t panic, it’s easy to fix:

 - Click on the green WampServer “W” icon – A context menu will appear